Road Traffic Collisions and Casualties 2024 Review

 Collisions are the events that result in casualties.

 Records are available from 1 January 1998.
 In 2002 40 people died whilst using Dorset’s roads.
 This is the highest recorded figure.
-2023 equals the lowest figure recorded of nine.
-This was previously recorded in 2010.
+The lowest figure recorded is nine.
+This was recorded in 2010 and 2023.

 There are a wide variety of factors that influence the number of casualties on our roads.
 Many of these are outside the direct control of Dorset Council.